-When you run a geoprocessing tool, it will typically execute in a thread dedicated to geoprocessing.
+When you run a geoprocessing tool, it will typically execute in a background thread dedicated to geoprocessing.
 This enables the application and map to remain available for other tasks while the tool is running, which is especially important if you are running a tool that takes a long time to complete.
-There are several cases when a geoprocessing tool will not run in this separate geoprocessing thread, which causes the tool to lock the application when it is run.
+There are several cases when a geoprocessing tool will not run in this geoprocessing thread, which causes the tool to run in the main application thread and lock the application for the duration of the tool runtime.
 In this situation, other tasks cannot be performed until the tool has completed.
 The following cases lock the application until the geoprocessing tool has completed:

 History and recent tools